tssavita/notes-on-books-I-read/how-to-win-friends-and-influence-people-in-the-digital-age/part-4-how-to-lead-change-without-resistance-or-resentment.md

 ## Question 5: Mitigate Fault

+* Give important points to instill organizational resilience in teams:
+    * Acknowledge that failure happens
+    * Encourage dialogue to foster trust
+    * Separate the person from the failure
+    * Learn from the mistake
+    * Create a risk-taking and failure system

 ## Question 7: Give Others a Fine Reputation to Live Up To

 * Story of a professor Benjamin Zander -